 Your journey is unique, and I hope to provide you with the support you need, whether by encouraging acceptance or promoting change.
 Your goals are my goals.
 Self-exploration is hard, and I can help you shoulder the burden by providing a non-judgmental, encouraging, and honest environment where we can learn and grow.

-My approach is typically very eclectic and individualized (there is no one else in the world exactly like you)!
-I am trained in Dialectal Behavioral Therapy (DBT) and Trauma-Informed Therapy, and I often incorporate aspects of Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Reality Therapy.
+My approach is typically very eclectic and individualized (no one else in the world is exactly like you)!
+I am certified in Maternal Mental Health and EMDR.
+I am also trained in Dialectal Behavioral Therapy (DBT) and Trauma-Informed Therapy, and I often incorporate aspects of Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Reality Therapy.
 I aim to utilize inclusive interventions that have concrete skills I can provide you with to increase your confidence and help you realize that you’ve got this!

-When I am not in the office, I spend time with my daughter, husband, dogs, and chickens.
+I spend time with my daughter, husband, and pets when I am not in the office.
 I enjoy exercising, gardening, cooking, and home projects.
 I am passionate about living a healthy and fulfilling lifestyle while providing the space for indulging in the things I love.
 Animals and the outdoors are excellent stress relievers for me.
 I look forward to learning about the activities and interests you rely on to combat the crazy day-to-day that is life!

-Abby Yearsley provides online teletherapy to anyone in Pennsylvania.
+Abby Yearsley provides online therapy to anyone in Pennsylvania.

 PA License #PC012345